sschwetz/sschwetz.github.io/journal/stephen/_posts/2023-11-06-planning-the-future.md

 The company has recently been turned around and is now listed on the [**A**ustralian **S**tock E**x**change](https://asx.com.au) and the primary wireless backhaul provider outside the three mobile companies.

+I was disappointed in finishing up with this company, as knew that this would be the end of my chances of working within an ISP, as to do that I would have to work in Sydney, and that either meant a 2 hour drive each way and upto $100 per day in parking, or moving permanently to Sydney, and that is not something that I wanted to do, as any increase in salary would be swallowed by the increase in rent.

 #### Newcastle Computer Wizards

 ![Newcastle Computer Wizards](/assets/img/2023-11-06-planning-the-future/o.jpg){: .center-image }